Chai-Tikvah Support Groups

 Loved ones can and do, play a big part in helping a person recover, work towards their goals, and stay well.
 Care and emotional support go a long way in recovery and well-being.
 So can practical help, like managing doctor’s appointments and other daily tasks.
 You can also play a part in helping a loved one maintain well-being.
 You and other close supporters may be the first to notice changes in a loved one’s mood, behaviour, self-care, or other area that shows their mental health may be worsening.
 This means you can help your loved one find the right help early.

-The Jerry Turk Fellowship Home is our group home.
-It can accommodate up to 8 adults at any one time who are dealing with mental health issues.
-Its goal is to provide the residents the ability to thrive independently within their community.
+In 2018, as part of our expansion, Chai Tikvah sold The Jerry Turk Fellowship Home our first group home to invest in a six-plex.
+The new housing model allows for immediate and future expansion from one home with 8 residents to today's 3 units with 10 people and the opportunity to redesign the other three units for another 10 people.
+The expanded service will continue to support individuals who are dealing with mental health issues.
+Its goal is to provide the residents with the ability to thrive independently within their community.
 Professional staff support is on-site and works 24/ 7.
-This facility works to support the residents by addressing their recovery and wellbeing goals.
-The group home focuses on helping its clients develop and maintain such life living skills, such as: cooking, cleaning and hygiene practices.
+This program works to support the residents by addressing their recovery and well-being goals, helping residents to develop and maintain such life living skills, such as cooking, cleaning and hygiene practices.

 The Life & Hope Foundation Triplex is our semi-independent residential facility consists of three units that can accommodate up to 8 adults each, at any one time.
 Staff is on-site three a week, with back-up support from our 24-hour group home.
 Its goal is to provide the residents the ability to thrive independently within their community while receiving the necessary staff support (24/ 7).
 This facility works to support the residents by addressing their recovery and wellbeing goals.
 The group home focuses on helping its clients develop and maintain such life living skills, such as: cooking, cleaning and hygiene practices.
 This program has been the gateway that allows many of our clients to move out of the triplex to thrive completely independently within their community.